RodrigoLlanes/advent-of-code/README.md

 | [2022](https://adventofcode.com/2022) | [2022](./2022/README.md) | 50*   |

-My solutions for the [AdventOfCode](https://adventofcode.com) contests I have used to practice:
+My solutions for the [Advent of code](https://adventofcode.com) contests I have used to practice:

 | Year                                  | Solution                 | Stars |
 |---------------------------------------|--------------------------|-------|